Function and Aesthetics in Decorative Ceiling Treatments

-Common in rustic and Country style homes, this ceiling type features high central arches built out of structural timbers and finished with materials like wood planks, drywall, tile, and T-bar beams.
+Common in rustic and country style homes, this ceiling type features high central arches built out of structural timbers and finished with materials like wood planks, drywall, tile, and T-bar beams.
 Vaulted ceilings with exposed timber beams can be used in Great Rooms, open kitchen-dining rooms, patios, front entryways, and foyers.

 Walk into the spacious Great Room of this 3,623-square-foot Ranch home and your gaze is directed upward to its eye-catching exposed-timber vaulted ceiling.
 The exposed beams – though not the vault – continue into the kitchen and dining area.
-The home, with its rustic Country style touches, includes two bedrooms, two bathrooms, powder room, kitchen with two islands and a walk-in pantry, dining area, and a family room that opens to the rear covered porch (Plan #161-1094)
+The home, with its rustic Country style touches, includes two bedrooms, two bathrooms, a powder room, a kitchen with two islands and a walk-in pantry, a dining area, and a family room that opens to the rear covered porch (Plan #161-1094)

-A multi-level type with a perimeter that is at least eight feet high, the tray ceiling features a central raised portion that is a foot or more higher.
+A multi-level type with a perimeter that is at least eight feet high, the tray ceiling features a central raised portion that is a foot or higher.
 Also called an inverted, panned, or recessed ceiling, it offers a lot of options that make the ceiling the focal point such as painting on the trim, installing hidden tube lighting along the perimeter of the tray, or hanging a chandelier, pendant light, or ceiling fan.

 The costs for tray ceilings are not too pricey.
 In new homes, the installation can run between $3 to $5 per square foot – depending on the home’s location, the room size, and the amount of work required.